Sharp nonasymptotic bounds on the norm of random matrices with independent entries

-Let us note that as $\EE[\xi^{2p}]^{1/2p}\lesssim \sqrt{p}$ for subgaussian random variables $\xi$, Corollary~\ref{cor:heavy} reduces to Corollary~\ref{cor:subg2} in the subgaussian setting.
-If we consider subexponential random variables, for example, then $\EE[\xi^{2p}]^{1/2p}\lesssim p$ and thus $\sqrt{\log n}$ must be replaced by $\log n$ in the conclusion of Theorem~\ref{thm:main}.
+Let us note that as $\EE[\xi^{2p}]^{1/2p}\lesssim\sqrt{p}$ for sub-Gaussian random variables $\xi$, Corollary~\ref{corheavy} reduces to Corollary~\ref{corsubg2} in the sub-Gaussian setting.
+If we consider subexponential random variables, for example, then $\EE[\xi^{2p}]^{1/2p}\lesssim p$, and thus $\sqrt{\log n}$ must be replaced by $\log n$ in the conclusion of Theorem~\ref{teomain}.
 These scalings are precisely as expected, as the maximum of $n$ independent random variables $\xi_i$ with $\EE[\xi_i^{2p}]^{1/2p}\sim p^{\beta/2}$ is of order $\log^{\beta/2}n$.
 Note, however, that the logarithmic factor only changes when the tails of the entries are heavier than Gaussian.
-The $\sqrt{\log n}$ factor cannot be reduced, in general, when the entries have lighter tails than Gaussian, as the universality property of many random matrix models leads to essentially Gaussian behavior (see Remark~\ref{rem:logremoval} below for further discussion and examples).
+The $\sqrt{\log n}$ factor cannot be reduced, in general, when the entries have lighter tails than Gaussian, as the universality property of many random matrix models leads to essentially Gaussian behavior; see Remark~\ref{remlogremoval} for further discussion and examples.

-\begin{proof} Symmetrizing as in the proof of Corollary~\ref{cor:subg2}, we can assume without loss of generality that $\xi_{ij}$ are symmetric random variables.
-We will also assume without loss of generality that $\beta\ge 1$, as the case $\beta<1$ is covered by Corollary~\ref{cor:subg2}.
+\begin{pf*}{Proof of Corollary \ref{corheavy}} Symmetrizing as in the proof of Corollary~\ref{corsubg2}, we can assume without loss of generality that $\xi_{ij}$ are symmetric random variables.
+We will also assume without loss of generality that $\beta\ge1$, as the case $\beta<1$ is covered by Corollary~\ref{corsubg2}.

-Let $g_{ij}$ and $\tilde g_{ij}$ be i.i.d.\ $N(0,1)$ random variables, and define $\eta_{ij} = g_{ij}|\tilde g_{ij}|^{\beta-1}$.
+Let $g_{ij}$ and $\tilde g_{ij}$ be i.i.d. $N(0,1)$ random variables, and define $\eta_{ij} = g_{ij}\llvert \tilde g_{ij}\rrvert ^{\beta-1}$.
 Then $\eta_{ij}$ are symmetric random variables, and by Stirling's formula

-If we denote by $\tilde X$ the matrix with entries $\tilde X_{ij}=\eta_{ij}b_{ij}$, then it follows readily from the trace identities in the proof of Theorem~\ref{thm:main} that
+If we denote by $\tilde X$ the matrix with entries $\tilde X_{ij}=\eta_{ij}b_{ij}$, then it follows readily from the trace identities in the proof of Theorem~\ref{teomain} that

 for all $p$ and a universal constant $C$ (depending on $K,\beta$).
 We therefore have